-A characteristic feature of the Institute is a team mentoring approach.
-Along with community agency partners, community-based mentors, academic mentors, and national mentors work together as a team to guide scholars in the latest science of alcohol and drug abuse prevention, intervention and sustainability with an added emphasis on translational issues of evidence based practices (EBPs).
+A unique feature of the Institute is a team mentoring approach.
+Community partners, academic mentors and the ITRE executive committee members work together to guide scholars in the latest science of alcohol and drug abuse prevention, intervention and sustainability with an added emphasis on translational issues of evidence-based practices (EBPs).

-Community agency partners have been identified based on the relevance of behavioral health, alcohol and drug abuse, and comorbidities research and treatment among adolescents.
-Community agency partners have the opportunity to:
+Community Partners have been identified based on their relevance to behavioral health, alcohol and drug abuse and comorbidities research and treatment among adolescents.
+Community partners have the opportunity to:

-- Include members of their staff as fully participating scholars in the Institute (one scholar per site per cohort),
+- Include members of their staff as fully participating scholars in the Institute,

-- Work with both academic mentors and nationally recognized specialists related to EBPs, alcohol and drug abuse, comorbidities, and translational science,
+- Work with both academic mentors and nationally recognized specialists in EBPs, alcohol and drug abuse, comorbidities, and translational science,

 - Develop a service learning project relevant to the agency’s research and service needs associated with prevention and treatment,